akauppi/GroundLevel-firebase-es/TRACK.md

 >We don't currently have Performance Monitoring for our js/browser notifier but are planning on adding it.
 Please stay tuned.

 - [ ] Once available, let's integrate to it!
+-->

 ## `firebase@exp` for tree-shaking!!!

 They are REWRITING the JavaScript client, as `exp` (expire?).

 - [ ] Check out, especially when auth support is there: [https://github.com/firebase/firebase-js-sdk/issues/2241](https://github.com/firebase/firebase-js-sdk/issues/2241)

+"A couple of months" further down the road (Nov 2020).

 ## Rollup-plugin-vue dependency